Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Not only can Jayesh build a snowman out of rain, he can also drown a fish.
+Jayesh has only vomited once.
+It was a giant ball of 100% pussy hair.

-Updated on: [23/11/2025]
+Updated on: [24/11/2025]
 <!-- #jokeEnd -->